yinwang0/pysonar2/README.md

 To write new tests, you just need to write relevant Python files, put them into a directory named `tests/testname.test`(test directory name must end with ".test").
 Please look at the `tests` directory for examples.

+Please don't expect the tests to catch all bugs.

 ### License